 The reviewers are academic or professional researchers working in the field, familiar with the research literature.
 They offer their expertise voluntarily in order to assist with the improvement of quality for the suggested manuscripts.

-To conclude, every research article which gets published in the journal Kalbų studijos/Studies about Languages, has undergone rigorous peer review, based on initial editor screening, anonymous refereeing by independent expert referees, and consequent revision by article authors and a second round review when required.
+Thus, every research article which gets published in the journal Kalbų studijos / Studies about Languages has undergone rigorous peer review, based on initial editor screening, anonymous refereeing by independent expert reviewers, and consequent revision by article authors and a second round review when required.